surfergrl/sgs-gift-guide/README.md

 #### Submit button - Clear any previous results.
 Submit chosen options.

-Reset button - clear the chosen options back to defaults
+#### Reset button - clear the chosen options back to defaults

 #### Footer - for the gift guide as currently deployed.

+- Links to Home page of surfergrl.co.uk.
-Will be removed when the HTML sits within a WordPress page which already contains navigation elements.
-Links to Home page of surfergrl.co.uk.
+- This has been removed from the HTML which sits within the final WordPress page, as the page already contains navigation elements.

 #### Results: